enyojs/enyo-docs/developer-guide/building-apps/controls/radio-items.md

 ![](../../assets/radio-item-group-with-selection.png)

 Also note that we don't have to explicitly declare the kind for our radio items.
-When a new control is added to a `moon.RadioItemGroup`, its kind defaults to `moon.RadioItem`.
+When a new control is added to a `moonstone/RadioItemGroup`, its kind defaults to `moonstone/RadioItem`.
 (You can change this behavior by explicitly setting the `defaultKind` property of the radio group.)